slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 * As previously discussed, common schema evolution scenarios (i.e., columns being added or deleted) are handled automatically.
 However, other potential scenarios, such as data type changes will need to be handled manually.
 Consider the following approaches:
     * Manually alter the definition of the table in the target SQL Database (recommended)
     * Drop the table in the target SQL Database and delete all records in the orchestration.ProcessingLog table related to the affected table.
 The table will be re-added and fully loaded with data during the next scheduled synchronization.

+* This solution accelerator is designed to synchronize all columns from tables enabled for synchronization.
+In some scenarios, you may prefer to sync only a subset of columns from a given table (which may also improve the efficiency of the synchronization process).
+To accomplish that you may:
+    1. Create a new Serverless SQL Database (within the same Synapse Analytics Workspace as the Lake Database created by Synapse Link for Dataverse).
+    2. Create a set of cross-database views pointed to the tables in the Lake Database managed by Synapse Link for Dataverse.
+    3. As part of view definitions, include the columns that you are interested in and omit the ones that are not relevant.
+Note, the following columns are required for incrementally-updated tables: *Id, IsDeleted, SinkModifiedOn and versionnumber*.
+    4. The Linked Service in the Synapse Pipeline created by the solution accelerator will need to be pointed to the Serverless SQL Database that you have created (rather than the Lake Database created by Synapse Link for Dataverse).

 * If desired, consider hardening security settings of the implemented solution, which may include:
     * Applying more restrictive firewall rules to the Azure SQL Server hosting your target database